Database Explorer

 ->tags;

-If we need to aggregate results that themselves result from an aggregation and grouping (e.g., SUM(value)
+If we need to aggregate results that already result from some aggregate function and grouping (e.g., SUM(value)

-grouped rows), we specify the aggregation function to be applied to these intermediate results as the second argument:
+over grouped rows), we specify the aggregate function to be applied to these intermediate results as the second argument:

-// Calculates the total price of products in stock for each category, then sums these prices
+// Calculates the total price of products in stock for individual categories and then sums these prices together.

 $totalPrice = $products->select('category_id, SUM(price * stock) AS category_total')